 We know our estimates are wrong.
 We knew they were wrong when we estimated in release planning, and we know they are still wrong when we get to sprint planning.
 That’s why we have velocity — an empirical measure that takes all that wrongness into account.

-We don’t need the right estimate to keep us from overcommitting.
 During sprint planning, we break the stories down into tasks, estimate those tasks, and compare the task estimates against our capacity.
 It’s that, not points, that keep us from overcommitting in this sprint.
 No need to change the estimate.

 “So what?” you ask.
 Bear with me and I’ll tell you why you care.